Clacton-on-Sea: St James's Church

-Clacton Railway Station
+Clacton railway station

 The main station building dates from 1929.
-A typical neo-Georgian 'late Imperial'-style building, it is notable chiefly for the decorative use of moulded 'fasces' on either side of the main entrance - a rare instance of Fascist symbolism in British civic architecture.
+A typical neo-Georgian 'late Imperial'-style building, it is notable for the decorative use of moulded 'fasces' on either side of the main entrance.

-Clacton Town Hall

-Clacton Town Hall is a neo-Georgian building, with a tall portico of Composite columns flanked by two-story wings, in Station Road.
-It also houses the Princes Theatre.
-The architect was Sir Alfred Brumwell Thomas.

 Martello Towers

-There are three of these between the Pier and Jaywick Sands to the south.
-They date from 1809 to 1812.
-The immensely thick brick walls look circular, but are in fact rounded triangles, designed to deflect cannon-fire.
-The tower nearest the Pier was, unusually, built within a moat.
+There are three Martello towers between the Pier and Jaywick Sands to the south; they date from 1809 to 1812.
+The immensely thick brick walls look circular but are, in fact, rounded triangles, designed to deflect cannon-fire.
+The tower nearest the pier was, unusually, built within a moat.
 The name comes from similar fortifications in Mortella, Corsica.

 Moot Hall

 A real oddity: in Albany Gardens West, near the seafront to the north of the Pier, this house of the 1400s was moved from the village of Hawstead, Suffolk and reconstructed here in 1911 – though considerably modernised and altered – for a London builder named J H Gill.

 St Helena Hospice

-In Jackson Road, in the town centre.
-A curved wood and brick corner design of 2001-2 by the Purcell Miller Tritton architectural partnership.
+The former hospice is situated in Jackson Road, in the town centre.
+It has a curved wood and brick corner design of 2001-2 by the Purcell Miller Tritton architectural partnership.
+The building has been redeveloped and now houses eighteen modern, privately let, dwellings.